MadzCode/FInal_Documentation/Dev_Journal.md

 -![image](https://github.com/user-attachments/assets/685477d2-3b9f-4bc2-ab77-65d83dccc652)
 ![image](https://github.com/user-attachments/assets/5b969e1e-b0e8-49c0-9ba4-1785cb8c729f)
 // add videos at home //
-- The camera is not looking at the correct location, cannot rotate camera

 - I fixed the way the camera was facing but now I need to make it so the camera is segmented.

-- I was having an issue of being able to turn the camera even though the game was in 2D making the movement controls weird.
-This was a simple fix I just added the mouse onto the screen all the time to disable camera movement.
-It is also set up for the power mechanics which will need the mouse to operate.

-<iframe src="https://blueprintue.com/render/d6-zmgms/" scrolling="no" allowfullscreen></iframe>

 - Spline Movement BP:
 <iframe src="https://blueprintue.com/render/d6-zmgms/" scrolling="no" allowfullscreen></iframe>